coleifer/peewee/docs/new/relationships.rst

        for tweet in user.tweets:    # No additional query. print(f'  {tweet.content}')

-The models passed to :py:func:`prefetch` must be linked by foreign keys.
+The models passed to :func:`prefetch` must be linked by foreign keys.
 Peewee infers the relationships and assigns the prefetched rows to the appropriate back-reference attribute on each instance.